Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Path-integral approach

-and $\mu=2\hbar/\pi\int^{\infty}_0 d\omega J(\omega)/\omega$~\cite{Weiss2012}.
-If the particle is free or subject to a harmonic potential, the path integral in Eq.~(\ref{PIpropagator}) can be evaluated analytically~\cite{Grab88}.
-In our case, the nonlinearity of the double well potential does not allow for an exact evaluation of $\rho_{qq'}(t)$ and approximations are required.
+and $\mu=2\hbar/\pi\int^{\infty}_0 d\omega J(\omega)/\omega$~\cite{Weiss2012}.\\ If the particle is free or in harmonic potentials, the path-integral in Eq.~(\ref{PIpropagator}) can be evaluated analytically~\cite{Grabert1988}.
+In our case, the nonlinearity of the double-well potential does not allow for an exact evaluation of $\rho_{qq'}(t)$ and approximations are required.
+The first approximation is the truncation of the Hilbert space to the first few energy states leading to the spatially discretized picture described in Sec.~\ref{DDS}, the discrete variable representation.
+In the next section we give the path-integral expression of the propagator for the reduced density matrix in this representation.
+This will be the basis for further approximations on the influence functional discussed in Sec.~\ref{approximations}.